in-the-keyhole/khs-grokola-ui/README.md

 Use git to clone the project from github.

-To start and run from command line, got the the khs-grokola-ui directory.
+To start and run from command line, go to the khs-grokola-ui directory.
 Type node server/server.js

 Start khs-command-ref which runs on port 9080.